pharo-open-documentation/pharo-wiki/General/GithubActions.md

 ```

 This second way of declaring "all branches" is useful when you want to execute your workflow on all branches except some of them.
-In that case you can use:
+In that case, you can use:

 ```yml
 on: